JesusFilm/core/apps/docs/docs/03-basics/03-frontend/06-custom-hooks/index.md

 The problem with this is that if the GraphQL query changes.
 You will have to spend a lot of time going through each and every test file that consumes this hook and individually updating every test.

-instead we can create a `[hook-name].mock.ts` file in the directory of the hook.
+Instead we can create a `[hook-name].mock.ts` file in the directory of the hook.

 For example if your custom hook has as GraphQL call that looks like this: